 - Where a new building, building addition, or building alteration is proposed, the plans shall bear the seal of a registered Professional Engineer, Architect, or Land Surveyor.

 - Eight copies of a typewritten list of the names and addresses of all the property owners of all abutting lots and lands across the street opposite the property and within a 200 foot radius of the property involved in the appeal.
 Said list must be prepared from the County Auditor’s current tax list from the plat book.

 - Eight copies of a plat illustrating all properties, including owner’s names as required above.

 - An appeal fee is required when the appeal is filed.
 All legal advertisements and adjacent property owner notification costs shall be the responsibility of the appellant.

-- The appeal must be received by the Department of Planning and Zoning at least 21 days before the next scheduled meeting date.
+- The appeal must be received by the Department of Development at least 21 days before the next scheduled meeting date.

 - A legal notice will be prepared by this office and placed in a newspaper of general circulation in the county 10 days prior to the public hearing.
 Notice of the hearing is sent by certified mail to all property owners within 200 feet.

 - Failure to appear at the scheduled public hearing may result in the dismissal of the appeal.

 - An appeal will not be accepted unless and until all the above requirements are met.